IBM/openshift-mongodb-enterprise-operator-example/README.md

 ### 4. Install cert-manager

-Cert-manager is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.
+[Cert-manager](https://cert-manager.io/docs/) is a native Kubernetes certificate management controller to automate the management and issuance of TLS certificates from various issuing sources.
 We're going to use cert-manager to issue self-signed certificates.

 Using the OperatorHub in OpenShift, look for `cert-manager` and install it.
 Then create the namespace for its resources.
 ```